nanobox-io/nanobox-docs/source/workflow/ci-cd.html.md

 title: Continuous Integration & Deployment
 seo_title: Continuous Integration & Deployment with Nanobox
 description: How to use Nanobox in your continuous integration and deployment workflow.
-keywords: continuous integration, ci, continuous deployment, cd, ci/cd
+keywords: continuous integration, ci, continuous deployment, cd, ci/cd, continuous delivery
 ---

 Nanobox is a micro-platform that can run anywhere including on continuous integration (CI) and/or continuous deployment (CD) servers.
 This doc walks through installing and using Nanobox in your CI/CD workflow.